DJBarnes/django-adminlte2-pdq/docs/source/authorization/function_views.rst

 Strict Decorator Example
 ------------------------

-In this example there are four routes, views, and sidebar entries.
+In this example there are five routes, views, and sidebar entries.
 To demonstrate how our package works, we intentionally mess up the **Sample2** and **Demo CSS** routes at first, then show how to correct it.
 The views are as
 follows: